 Impact Mitigation Measure Action Timing Responsibility that may be present.
 In the event that cultural materials or human remains are exposed, the procedures for unanticipated discoveries in mitigation measure MM-TCR-4 shall apply.
 Controlled grading shall continue to a depth of 30 centimeters below the depth of any recorded artifacts, suggesting an end to the potential for cultural deposits, or when restrictive layers or non-cultural formational soils are encountered that predate any human occupation of this location, as determined by the qualified professional archaeologist, in consultation with the tribal monitor.
 Once the identified depth has been reached, the controlled grading process will be terminated and mass grading may proceed, subject to review and approval by the City.
 MM-TCR-3 Construction Monitoring: Prior to the issuance of a Grading Permit or ground disturbing activities, the Applicant/Owner or Grading Contractor shall provide written documentation (either as signed letters, contracts, or emails) to the City's Planning Division stating that the Rincon Band and San Luis Rey Band have been retained at the Applicant/Owner or Grading Contractor's expense to implement the construction monitoring program, as described in the Monitoring Agreement.
 Native American monitoring shall include one (1) monitor from the Rincon Band of Luiseño Indians and one (1) monitor from the San Luis Rey Band of Luiseño Indians simultaneously.
 In the event that either tribe chooses not to enter into an agreement or fails to respond to the offer, the City shall allow construction to proceed without the Native American monitor(s) as long as the offer was extended and documented.
-Tribal Monitor(s) to attend pre- Prior to issuance of Grading Permit and/or during all earth moving and ground disturbing activity.
-Applicant/ Landowner, Tribal Monitor(s), Archaeologist, Contractor. initiation of construction and be kept reasonably apprised of changes to the construction schedule.
-In the event that a monitor is not present at the scheduled time, work can continue without the monitor present, as long as the notice was given and documented.
+Provide documentation that Tribal Monitor(s) have been retained.
+Tribal Monitor(s) to attend pre- construction meetings and conduct monitoring as described.
+Prior to issuance of Grading Permit and/or during all earth moving and ground disturbing activity.
+Applicant/ Landowner, Tribal Monitor(s), Archaeologist, Contractor. without the monitor present, as long as the notice was given and documented.
 Native American monitors shall be invited to attend all applicable pre-construction meetings with the General Contractor and/or